dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

     - /p/queries
 ---

 ### Command-query separation is a common concept in the software industry.
-Many architectures separate commands from the rest of the system and send command messages that are processed by command handlers.
+Many architectures separate commands from the rest of the system and send messages that are processed by handlers.
 This same concept of messages and handlers can just as easily be applied to the query side of an architecture.
 There are not many systems using this technique and this article is an attempt to change that.
 Two simple interfaces will change the look of your architecture... forever.

 In [my previous post](/steven/p/commands/) I described how I design the command side of my systems.
 The greatest thing about this design is that it provides a lot of flexibility and lowers the overall complexity of the system through the addition of one simple interface to the system.
 The design is founded on the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and is brought to life with Dependency Injection (although DI is optional).
 Please read that post if you haven’t already, as this post will regularly refer to its content.